-- Precision screen printer for the integration of battery electrodes and solder frames in the case lids
+- Precision screen printer for applying battery electrodes and electrolyte

 - Substrate bonding device for bonding the base and cover substrates or the housing closure

 - A microfluidic electrolyte filling device that can fill several hundred micro-batteries with electrolyte at a time.

 Additional equipment is available for electrode printing, heating and cleaning, such dispensing robots, vacuum ovens, ozone and plasma stations.